Everything you need to know about how we treat your data

-We support not only the letter of the law of the General Data Protection Regulation but also its spirit and will ensure all services not only comply with its ordinances but go beyond where we feel more security and privacy is required.
+We support not only the letter of the law of the General Data Protection Regulation and others but also its spirit and will ensure all services not only comply with its ordinances but go beyond where we feel more security and privacy is required.

 Not only is it an important step in protecting the fundamental right of privacy for European citizens, it also raises the bar for data protection and security.

 We do everything within our power and intellect to ensure we comply with the law in whichever jurisdictions are appropriate.

 Data is only ever collected in service of providing our customers with the best possible experience.
 We will only use your personal information to administer the relationship you have with us and to provide the products and services you have requested from us.

 Our business model is based on providing the best possible service to our clients and as such we only ever collect and use the minimum amount of data required to delight and exceed your expectations, which, admittedly, would be more than typical in a purely transactional relationship like buying a book or ordering a pizza.

 Viewed in isolation the types of data being collected can seem unnecessary and a bit creepy.

 For instance, an innocent action may be that we take a photograph at one of our public events.
 That might be legally disclosed as: